 The Historic Coupeville Waterfront Association is proud to be a near neighbor and friend to our wonderful Washington State Parks.
-Enjoy Coupeville, while enjoying our parks.
+Camp, walk, hike, ride bikes, cook and camp in Coupeville Parks.

 Fort Ebey State Park along the bluffs of Admiralty Inlet can accommodate any size group for camping.
 Perfect for a romantic getaway, a family weekend from Seattle, or even a family or association reunion.
 Motor homes, tents, to foam pads in the back of truck beds are appropriate for Fort Ebey.
 Visit their site for more information, rates and booking information.